The Bifurcation Point

 Books

-The definitive history of Costa Rica's conservation movement, including detailed accounts of Umaña's ministerial tenure and INBio's founding.
+The definitive history of Costa Rica's conservation movement, including detailed accounts of Umaña's ministerial tenure, INBio's founding, and the "grand contradiction" thesis.

-Umaña's own account of the Guanacaste conservation area, including the Iran-Contra connection and President Arias's resistance to the Reagan administration.
+Umaña's account of the Guanacaste conservation area, including the Iran-Contra connection and the clandestine airstrip.

 Key Articles

-Umaña's sole-authored summing-up of Costa Rica's conservation trajectory, published in the Royal Society's flagship journal.
+Umaña's sole-authored summing-up of Costa Rica's conservation trajectory, containing his "naive" admission and the "planetized" observation.

 Co-authored with Nobel laureate Elinor Ostrom, proposing an institutional mechanism for managing the global atmospheric commons.

-Monbiot's interview with Umaña on the economics of forest conservation, including details on opportunity costs and loan repayment rates.
+Monbiot's interview with Umaña on the economics of forest conservation, including the "close to the maximum" observation.

 Interview with Umaña reflecting on his tenure, the debt-for-nature swaps, and remaining environmental challenges.